rdwrome/261sp24/README.md

 **Total**|**100%**

 ### Steps to submit via GitHub+Canvas
-  1. Make a folder in your GitHub private repository named after the assignment (i.e. {yourusername}/itp/scratch, etc.)
+  1. Make a subfolder in *your* GitHub repository named after the assignment (i.e. {yourusername}/itp/scratch, etc.)
-  2. Commit all parts of your assignment (code+documentation) into the assignment repository folder
+  2. Commit all parts of your assignment (i.e. code+documentation) into that folder
-  3. Submit the link for the assignment repository folder in Canvas
+  3. Submit the link for that folder in Canvas

 ### Documentation outline
   - The documentation (again, always in Markdown as a .md file) must have the following: